The Proofhouse Platform

-Five capability layers around one governed operational workflow.
+Six capability layers around one durable operating record.

 Model the operational workflow: inputs, source evidence, destination systems, owners, review states, and escalation paths.